Learning to Solve Constrained Bilevel Control Co-Design Problems: Experiments

 \subsubsection{Control Co-Design of a Building HVAC System}

-Finally, we consider the design and control of a building heating, ventilation and air conditioning (HVAC) system.
-Its control policy minimizes energy expending while maintaining indoor temperature within prescribed bounds as described by problem \ref{eq:building}.
+Finally, we consider the design and control of the heating, ventilation, and air conditioning (HVAC) system in a building.
+The control problem minimizes energy use while maintaining indoor temperature within prescribed bounds~\eqref{eq:building}.
 The building consists of $2$ zones, thermally connected to each other and the outside environment by a matrix of conductivity coefficients $\bm{A}$.
-State variables $\bm{x}^{(k)} \in \mathbb{R}^8$ consist of the temperatures of each zone's floor, walls, indoor air and exterior facade at each timestep.
-Control actions $\bm{u}^{(k)} \in \mathbb{R}^2$ induce heat flows at each zone, which influence temperature states $\bm{x}$ via the actuator design variables $\bm{Y} \in \mathbb{R}^{8 \times 2}$.
-Those states are affected by random disturbances $\bm{d}$, which include heat transfer from occupants, and solar irradiation.
+State variables $\bm{x}=[\bm{x}^{(1)}, \ldots, \bm{x}^{(N)}] \in \mathbb{R}^{N \times 8}$ consist of the temperatures of each zone's floor, walls, indoor air and exterior facade at each timestep $k$.
+Control actions $\bm{u} = [\bm{u}^{(1)}, \ldots, \bm{u}^{(N)}] \in \mathbb{R}^{N \times 2}$ induce heat flows into each zone, which affect the temperature states $\bm{x}$ via the actuator design variables $\bm{Y} \in \mathbb{R}^{8 \times 2}$.
+The states are also affected by random disturbances $\bm{d}$, which include heat transfer from occupants and solar irradiation.
 Thermal constraints \eqref{eq:HVAC_LL_bds} demand that the indoor air temperature must remain within prescribed time-varying bounds $(\underline{\bm{p}}, \overline{\bm{p}})$.
-The design task \eqref{eq:building_UL} aims to learn $\bm{Y}$ which minimize a linear cost function $\textit{Tr}(\bm{V}^T \bm{Y})$ while allowing the system to be maintained within those bounds using optimal control.
-In the notation of Section \ref{sec:Setting}, we have $\bm{p} \coloneqq (\underline{\bm{p}}, \overline{\bm{p}})$, $\bm{y} \coloneqq \bm{Y}$ and $\bm{z} \coloneqq (\bm{x},\bm{u},\bm{w})$:\\[-2pt]
+This condition couples the upper and lower problems, which we emphasize by its duplication at \eqref{eq:HVAC_UL_bds}.
+The design task \eqref{eq:building_UL} asks to learn $\bm{Y}$ which minimizes a linear cost function $\textit{Tr}(\bm{V}^T \bm{Y})$ while allowing the system to be maintained within the thermal bounds using optimal control.
+In the notation of Section \ref{sec:Setting}, we have $\bm{p} \coloneqq (\underline{\bm{p}}, \overline{\bm{p}})$, $\bm{y} \coloneqq \bm{Y}$ and $\bm{z} \coloneqq (\bm{x},\bm{u},\bm{w})$:

-\textbf{Experimental details.} Our experiment assumes $N=30$ simulation steps, and problem instances corresponding to the thermal bounds $\underline{\bm{p}}$ are generated from a $\beta$-random walk along with $ \overline{\bm{p}} = \underline{\bm{p}} + 2.0$, to form training, validation and test sets of size $10000$, $1000$, $1000$.
-A fixed disturbance pattern $\bm{d}$ is generated from the building control test case suite in \texttt{NEUROMANCER} \cite{Neuromancer2023}.
+\textbf{Experimental details.} Our experiment assumes $N=30$ steps, the problem instances with for the thermal bounds $\underline{\bm{p}}$ are generated from a $\beta$-random walk along with $ \overline{\bm{p}} = \underline{\bm{p}} + 2.0$, validation and test sets of size $10000$, $1000$, $1000$.
+A fixed disturbance pattern $\bm{d}$ is generated from the building control test suite in \texttt{NEUROMANCER} \citep{Neuromancer2023}.
 The model $\cB_{\theta}$ is a $6$-layer ReLU network followed by $10$ steps of Algorithm \eqref{alg:NCC}.
-Differentiable solution of \ref{eq:building} is implemented using \text{cvxpylayers}.
+Differentiable solution of \eqref{eq:building} is implemented using \texttt{cvxpylayers}.